goshawk22/WsprEncodedPython/README.md

 ./test_wspr_decode.py
 ```

+Depends on [CMake](https://cmake.org/download/) and [Ninja](https://ninja-build.org/) being installed.

-See the website for more details.
+See the website for more details on library use.

 https://traquito.github.io/pro/telemetry/code